 Ich möchte zahlen.

 Useful Resources for Learning How to Order Food in German

 Here are some additional websites that provide a lot of extra information about ordering food in German.
 Check them out and see how many of the above words and phrases you see!

 - YouTube.
 There are many videos where actors role play at a restaurant or cafe scenario.
 This one from “Get Germanized” offers a lot of great vocab and grammar tips.

 - FluentU.
 This language learning program uses authentic German videos like travel guides and recipe videos to teach you the language the way native speakers use it.
 The videos on FluentU can be searched and sorted by topic, letting you easily find content about food and restaurants.
 You can also search for a specific word to see all the videos where it’s used in context.

 - WikiHow.
 This WikiHow on ordering food in Germany has handy pictures to help guide you through the steps.

+- Role-playing.
 If you want to practice ordering at home, one great idea would be to set up a scenario and role play with some friends or classmates.
 Role play is a great way to practice your speaking in real-life scenarios, while keeping it fun and laid back.

 Now you can impress any German waiters you may come across on your travels!
 Is anyone else’s tummy rumbling?

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.